travela/Hausaufgaben/README.md

 Open the repository in PyCharm.
 Wait for indexing to complete and open up any assignment notebook file.
 PyCharm will now complain because no interpreter is configured.
 In the warning press `Add interpreter` and choose Python 3 inside a virtual environment.

 Once again, wait for PyCharm to set up your environment and indexing.
-Open up the terminal inside PyCharm and install the dependencies:
+Open up the terminal inside PyCharm (it is important to open up the terminal after PyCharm created your virtual environment, if unsure open a new terminal tab) inside PyCharm and install the dependencies:

 ```
 pip3 install --upgrade -r requirements.txt
 ```